Elsie Ripley Clapp: Biography

 Elsie Ripley Clapp was born to William Gamwell Clapp and Sarah Ripley Clapp.
 Clapp's mother was a pianist and her father was a stockbroker.
 Starting in her youth, she was plagued with health problems that would continue through adulthood.
 Over the course of her life Clapp would explore many endeavors from teaching to writing.
 She left a strong mark on the education world with most of her time and energy spent on Progressive Education.
 It was important to Clapp that the school and the community work hand in hand in order to provide maximum learning.
 Clapp had an extensive education which included time spent at Packer Collegiate Institute (1894-1899), Vassar College (1899-1903), Barnard College (1903-1908), Columbia University (1908) and the Horace Mann School of Teachers College (1908-1909).
 While at Barnard College she earned a Bachelor of Arts degree and at Columbia a master's degree in philosophy and a Bachelor of Arts degree in English.

 Clapp's time at Columbia would prove to be the most influential to her future as an educator.
 This is where she met her mentor John Dewey.
 Clapp took classes taught by Dewey and worked as a teaching assistant for him from 1909 to 1913 and again from 1925 to 1929.
 Dewey had an interest in Progressive Education and encouraged Clapp to pursue a career in Rural Progressive Education.
 Dewey and Clapp maintained their relationship long after those initial days at Columbia.
 Throughout her life Clapp would continue to turn to Dewey for advice and guidance.

 After college Clapp's first big job was working with a committee to help children of strikers in the Patterson Silk Workers Strike.
-She worked with many social activists such as Margaret Sanger, John Reed, Carla Tresca and Elizabeth Flynn.
-Her teaching career was spent at many schools including; Ashley Hall, Jersey City High School, the City and Country School in New York and Rosemary Junior School.
+She worked with many social activists such as Margaret Sanger, John Reed, Carlo Tresca and Elizabeth Flynn.
+Her teaching career was spent at many schools including; Ashley Hall, Jersey City High School, the City and Country School in New York City and Rosemary Junior School.
 It was at the City and Country School and Rosemary Junior School where Clapp really got to use her progressive ideas for the first time.
 Clapp was also the principal of Rogers Clark Ballard Memorial School near Louisville, Kentucky.